 Data and Privacy

-There are an almost limitless number of issues that can come up, and most sites will have specific issues to worry about; but here are some more highly regulated areas that might give rise to legal liability:
+There is an almost limitless number of issues that can come up, and most sites will have specific issues to worry about; here are some more highly regulated areas that might give rise to legal liability:

 - failure to operate a secure server that stores personal information;